tableau/connector-plugin-sdk/docs/ui.md

 ---
-title: Build the Connection Dialog with Connection Dialog v1
+title: Connection Dialog v1
 ---

+Connection Dialog v2 is the recommended pattern for new connectors.
+For more details see the [Connection Dialog v2]({{ site.baseurl }}/docs/mcd) page.

 ## Define Tableau Custom Dialog file elements